 - The more immigrant children there are… the more higher paid bilingual teachers there are… more money goes to unions.

 - The more money the unions get, the more money goes into the Democratic election funds.

 More than a decade ago, Dr. George Roche foresaw what loomed on the horizon in the area of education, but so far his warnings have likewise been ignored.
 In 1985 he wrote: “I have become increasingly more convinced that federal efforts to intervene in the workings of the nation’s school systems are ill-advised, wasteful, and counter-productive…[they are] part of the problems plaguing America’s educational systems, rather than part of the solution.
 The federal education bureaucracy…has become the captive of misguided and misinformed “educationists” who have sacrificed traditional instruction in the “three R’s” and respect for Western cultural heritage in favor of pop-psychology and behavior modification as the goals of schooling… Increasingly over the last few decades, the education bureaucracy has come to believe that they, not parents, know best how to educate America’s children.
 They have come to see themselves as “change agents” whose mission is to reform outmoded notions children have picked up from their parents and substitute instead a new system of values…And this questionable enterprise has been fostered and financed by the federal education establishment.”

-Today, a godless education system that promotes homosexuality, condom distribution, abortion rights and evolution – while outlawing any mention of God – is taking charge of our children’s “character development.”
+Today, a godless education system that promotes homosexuality, condom distribution, abortion rights, evolution, and an anti-American perspective – while outlawing any mention of God – is taking charge of our children’s “character development.”